Frostedpilot/llm-based-emotion-recognition/README.md

 ## 🚀 Overview

-The framework is organized around three main CLI utilities located in the root directory:
+The framework is organized around three main CLI utilities and an interactive Web Dashboard:

 1. **`probe.py`**: A debugging tool to test the LLM's response and behavior on a *single utterance* within a selected conversation.
 It prints the full rendered prompt sent to the model and streams the raw and structured responses in real-time.
 2. **`benchmark.py`**: An automated benchmarking tool to run systematic evaluations across a dataset (or subsets of conversations).
 It provides a real-time progress bar, live accuracy and $F_1$-weighted metrics, and resume support.
 3. **`calculate_metrics.py`**: A stats post-processor that allows you to recalculate metrics, generate detailed classification reports (precision, recall, F1 per class), slice results (e.g., analyze the first $N$ entries), and compare overall performance.
+4. **`backend/server.py`**: A FastAPI-based web server hosting the **Thesis Demonstration Dashboard**, offering an interactive interface for model execution, video/audio media clips, and multi-agent live streaming.

 ---